zowe/zowe-client-java-sdk/README.md

 SDK release version 3 adds the option to perform authentication with Web token authentication.

 Basic authentication means that the client program provides a z/OS user ID and password in the header of the initial request.
-User ID and password is defined by the end user within the ZosConnection object.
+User ID and password are defined by the end user within the ZosConnection object and the SDK takes care of performing basic authentication with each request.

 SDK release version 3 introduces zosmfauth package.
-ZosmfAuth provides APIs to obtain authentication tokens (a JSON Web Token and an LTPA token) on the user's authentication request.
-This API can also be used to delete the current store of JSON Web Tokens and LPTA tokens.
+ZosmfAuth provides APIs to obtain authentication tokens (a JSON Web and an LTPA token) on the user's authentication request.
+This API can also be used to delete the current store of JSON Web and LPTA token(s).

 Web token support must be enabled on your z/OSMF system.
 For more information, see Enabling JSON Web Token support in IBM z/OS Management Facility Configuration Guide.

 To enable Web token authentication, you need to set a token value within the ZosConnection class "cookie" member.
-Each request is performed with the token value within the cookie http payload.
-Basic authentication is disabled.
+Once set, each request is performed with the token value within the cookie http payload.
+At this point, Basic authentication is disabled.

-To enabled Basic authentication after setting a cookie, you will need to set the cookie value as null.
+To enable Basic authentication after setting a cookie, you will need to set the cookie value as null.

 See [README.md](https://github.com/zowe/zowe-client-java-sdk/blob/main/src/main/java/zowe/client/sdk/zosmfauth/README.md) in zosmfauth package for further details.

 ## Requirements